Lunatic-Labs/rubricapp/README.md

       docker compose up

   Step 6:
-  Open a browser with the link http://localhost:3000 to see the frontend.
+  Open a browser with the link http://localhost:3000 to see the frontend and log in with one of the demo students/TAs/admins.

 ## REQUIREMENTS: ##